These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Myristica fragrans

-Nutmeg trees are evergreen trees best known for their aromatic seeds, which are used as spices.
-They produce yellow, bell-shaped flowers, and their fruit contains both nutmeg and mace—two valuable spices.
-The shiny leaves and unique fruit make this tree as beautiful as it is useful, with applications ranging from culinary to traditional medicine.
+The evergreen trees provide aromatic seeds, which are used as spices.
+The yellow, bell-shaped flowers and their fruit contain both nutmeg and mace—two valuable spices.
+The shiny leaves and unique fruit make them both beautiful and functional, ranging from culinary to traditional medicine.

 6. New Mexico Locust Tree